AC optimal power flow in the presence of renewable sources and uncertain loads: Optimal Power Flow Allocation Problem under Uncertainty

-Also, in the robust case, one clearly needs to assume that the uncertainty set $\DD$ is bounded, and to know this bound.
-In a probabilistic setup, however, one can also consider cases where $\DD$ is unbounded, that is where the distribution of $\dd$ has infinite support, as e.g.\ the Gaussian case.
 Formally, in the sequel, we assume that the uncertainty vector $\dd$ is random with possibly unbounded support $\DD$.
 Then, given a (small) risk level~$\varepsilon\in(0,1)$, the chance constrained version of the optimal power flow problem is stated as follows

 \textbf{Chance-constrained AC-OPF}